 There are simple things all of us must do to help keep ourselves and our community healthy and safe.

 - Properly wear your face covering.
-Well-fitting face coverings are required, indoors or out, regardless of our operational posture, with very limited exceptions.
-Read more about exceptions and find answers to frequently asked questions about face coverings at Pitt.
+Well-fitting face coverings are required indoors, regardless of our operational posture, with very limited exceptions.
+Find answers to frequently asked questions about face coverings at Pitt.

 - Wash your hands thoroughly and often.

 - If you need to cough or sneeze, do so in a disposable tissue or your bended elbow.

 - If soap and water are not available, use hand sanitizer that’s at least 60% alcohol.

 - Frequently clean high-touch surfaces within your area, like your desk and office doorknob using the supplied materials.

 - Try to use your elbow on high-touch public surfaces, like elevator buttons or push-open doors.